ubermag/devtools/README.md

   to be activated manually!), only used for basic sanity checks
 - `-c <ssh|https>` (`--clone ...`) clone repositories using `ssh` or `https`
 - `-i`(`--install`) install all packages in development mode

+This will create a new directory `repos` and clone all repositories into that directory using the specified protocol.
+Then all packages are installed in development mode.

 #### 3. [Optional] Test installation